In this blog post, you will learn the basics about Windows Collaboration Displays.

-Secondly, Avocor launched a 65’’ screen with 4K resolution, 20-point InGlass Intelligent Touch, which supports up to 4 pens with eraser and simultaneous pen and touch.
-There are sensors for room temperature, room brightness and proximity.
+Secondly, Avocor launched a 65’’ screen with 4K resolution, 20-point InGlass Intelligent Touch, which supports up to 4 pens with an eraser and simultaneous pen and touch.
+There are sensors for room temperature, room brightness, and proximity.
 Its display can be used with a USB-C cable, that combines 4 cables into 1.
-It includes DisplayPort, USB, Power and Ethernet.
+It includes DisplayPort, USB, Power, and Ethernet.
 The Avocor display is the only one certified for Skype for Business and Microsoft Teams and Azure.
-Avocor will showcase their screen at ISE 2019 as well and start selling the device for around 6200 Euros.
+Avocor will showcase its screen at ISE 2019 as well and start selling the device for around 6200 Euros.

 The Avocor WCD contains a dedicated Windows button on the front control panel.